Progenetix - GeoLocation

 type: string

-label describing the precision that can be inferred from the coordinates.
+optional label describing the precision that can be inferred from the

-For a precision level of "city"", coordinates would have to be interpreted

-as representing any possible location within the city's administrative

 coordinates.
+For a precision level of "city", coordinates would have

+to be interpreted as representing any possible location within the

-The `precision` parameter can be used to indicate an
+The `precision` parameter can be used to indicate an obfuscation of

 examples: